oss-review-toolkit/ort/docs/config-file-ort-yml.md

 ### Resolving Policy Rule Violations

 Resolutions should not be not used to resolve license policy rule violations as they do not change the generated open source notices.
 To resolve a license policy rule violation either add a [license finding curation](#curations) to the .ort.yml file if the finding is in your code repository or add a curation to the [curations.yml](config-file-curations-yml.md) if the violation occurs in a third-party dependency.

-The code below shows the structure of an policy rule violation resolution in the `.ort.yml` file:
+The code below shows the structure of a policy rule violation resolution in the `.ort.yml` file:

 ```yaml
 resolutions: